 There has been extensive work in 3GPP on Layer 2 (L2) and Layer 3 (L3) relay architectures.
 Leveraging this work may reduce the standardization effort for IAB.
 The study can further establish an understanding of the tradeoff between L2- and L3-relaying in the context of IAB.

 Requirement: L2- and L3-relay architectures shall be studied.

-Definitions of L2- and L3-relaying in the context of IAB are FFS.
+Definitions:

+L2-relaying: relaying RLC PDU or MAC PDU with IAB adaptation layer header leverages CU/DU-split architecture

+L3-relaying: relaying IP PDU over PDU sessions with IAB adaptation layer using UPF/L-GW which IAB nodes holding inside